TDY Collar Strategy

 What is a collar on TDY?

 A collar on TDY is the collar strategy applied to TDY (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With TDY stock trading near $638.73, the strikes shown on this page are snapped to the nearest listed TDY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TDY stock at $678.42 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TDY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TDY collar max profit and max loss calculated?